 top of page

-Dominicalito, Costa Rica
+Corcovado, Costa Rica

-December 2026 - February 2027
+December 2026 - March 2027

 Program Description

-Woods of the World, in partnership with Amora Regenerative Community Development, proposes a three-month immersive research and field study program for middle years students (ages 10 –14) based in partnership with Corcovado Wilderness Lodge and Innoceana.
+Woods of the World, in partnership with Amora Regenerative Community Development, developed a three-month immersive research and field study program for middle years students (ages 10 –13) based in partnership with Corcovado Wilderness Lodge and Innoceana.
 The program is designed to integrate authentic field science with place-based, project-led education — offering students a rare opportunity to conduct real ecological research alongside the scientists and conservationists of Innoceana.

 About the Educational Partners